-One of your first tasks is to schedule time to meet with your RTA school team for an overview of the program and the upcoming year.
+One of your first tasks is to schedule time to meet with your RTA/Reading Team for an overview of the program and the upcoming year.
 Working with the RTA grant is a collaborative process.
-The RTA team (RTA intervention teacher, data coordinator, and principal) should meet on a regular basis to discuss appropriate grant implementation, upcoming events, testing windows etc. The expectation is that no one person is solely responsible for implementation of the RTA grant but that it be shared.
+The RTA/Reading Team will consist of, at least, the RTA intervention teacher, the +1 classroom teacher(s) and the principal, but other staff members such as data coordinators and RTI team members could also participate on this team.
+The RTA/Reading Team should meet on a regular basis to discuss appropriate grant implementation, upcoming events, testing windows etc. The expectation is that no one person is solely responsible for implementation of the RTA grant but that it be shared.

 Know Your Role as Part of the RTA School Team...